SkylinesModding/Docs/docs/source/modding/Workflow/Debugging.rst

 Reference the DLL
 =================
 To be able to use this method of logging you will have to add a reference to the **Assembly-CSharp DLL**.
-If you're not sure how to do this see this guide for :doc:`Visual Studio <Setting-Up-Visual-Studio>` or for :doc:`MonoDevelop <Setting-Up-MonoDevelop>`.
+If you're not sure how to do this see this guide for :doc:`Visual Studio </modding/Getting-Started/Setting-Up-Visual-Studio>` or for :doc:`MonoDevelop </modding/Getting-Started/Setting-Up-MonoDevelop>`.
 And you'll also have to add this line at the top of your class to be able to use it.

 .. code-block:: c#